Looking for a tree or two? We have beautiful cut-your-own and freshly cut trees at our farm in a range of varieties. Details and pricing here.

-- If you buy your tree several days before you plan to set it up, store the tree outdoors or on a cool porch or patio until you are ready to decorate.
-An area that provides protection from the wind and sun will help the tree retain its moisture.
+- If you buy your tree more than 24 hours before you plan to set it up, store the tree outdoors in a shaded area out of the wind until you are ready to bring it into the house.

 - When you bring the tree into the house for decorating, make another fresh cut across the trunk.
 Use a tree stand that holds plenty of water.

-- Trees are thirsty.
+- Trees are especially thirsty for the first few days and prefer warm tap water.
 They may drink up to four litres of water per day, so be sure to check daily and supply fresh water as needed.
 A stand which holds at least four litres is recommended.
 If you allow the water level to drop below the bottom of the tree, a seal will form just as it does on a cut flower and a new cut will be necessary.